-If approved, the overseas schemes are expected to be implemented at the same time as the UK transfer, on 1 November 2019.
+The overseas schemes were implemented at the same time as the UK transfer, on 1 November 2019.

 You can find the drafts of the legal documents setting out the terms of the overseas schemes below:

-If you wish to contact us in relation to this Part VII, please call 0333 323 5433 or write to us at Scottish Friendly Assurance Society Limited, Scottish Friendly House, 16 Blythswood Square, Glasgow G2 4HJ
+If you wish to contact us in relation to this Part VII, please call 0333 135 9539, fill out this form or write to us at Scottish Friendly Assurance Society Limited, Scottish Friendly House, 16 Blythswood Square, Glasgow G2 4HJ